 From maintenance care to reconstructive surgery, Dr. Blackwood’s goal is to be the first and the last stop for your foot and ankle care.

-Dr. Blackwood and his wife, Sara, have two children and are looking forward to becoming active in the Oxford community.
+Dr. Blackwood and his wife, Sara, have three children, and are looking forward to becoming active in the Oxford community.